 The dawn of the Industrial Internet of Things has forever changed the way in which traditional business models are structured and has had a dramatic impact on the internal processes within companies.
 For manufacturers across the board, it is of paramount importance that they make their existing production environments highly flexible and versatile so as to ensure the greatest possible utilization of plant capacity.
 It is clear that maintenance has a very important role to play when it comes to achieving this.
-This report will touch upon the unique challenges faced by the industry.

 Smart Maintenance: Predicting What was Previously Unpredictable